Akselera Tech

 Cost Per ClickDecreased (via improved CTR and Quality Score)

 Stop sending all traffic to your homepage.
 If you offer multiple services, each one needs its own landing page.
-Someone searching for "emergency plumbing repair" should not land on a page that starts with your company history.
-The math is straightforward: when the landing page matches the search query, conversion rates go up and cost per lead goes down.
-This case cut CPL by nearly half just by fixing that disconnect.
+Someone searching for "emergency plumbing repair" shouldn't land on a page that starts with your company history.
+When the landing page matches the search query, conversion rates go up and cost per lead comes down.
+This case cut CPL by nearly half — just by fixing that disconnect.

-See Landing Pages for Service Businesses for a complete framework on building high-converting pages.
+See Landing Pages for Service Businesses for a complete framework.

 Case Study 3: IT Support Company — CPL Dropped from $107 to $59

-At $107 per lead, the economics were barely sustainable.
-Many of the clicks came from searches like "fix my laptop" or "free virus removal" — people who would never become the managed IT service clients the company actually needed.
-The ad copy was broad enough to attract anyone with a computer problem, not targeted enough to attract businesses willing to sign monthly service contracts.
+The root cause: clicks from searches like "fix my laptop" or "free virus removal."
+People who would never sign a managed IT service contract.
+The ad copy was broad enough to attract anyone with a computer problem.
+It needed to attract businesses willing to sign monthly contracts.

 Two focused changes made the difference: